 The endocrine glands include the pituitary, thyroid, parathyroid, adrenal, and pineal glands.
 Several organs and tissues are not exclusively classified as endocrine glands but contain cells that secrete hormones.
 These include the hypothalamus, thymus, pancreas, ovaries, testes, kidneys, stomach, liver, small intestine, skin, heart, etc.

 Most endocrine hormones are circulating hormones—they pass from the secretory cells that make them enter into interstitial fluid and then into the blood.

 Local hormones, act locally on neighboring cells or on the same cell that secreted them without first entering the bloodstream.
-Local hormones that act on neighboring cells are called paracrines and those that act on the same cell that secreted them are called autocrines.
-Ex- local hormone is interleukin-2, which is released by helper T cells during immune responses.
-IL-2 helps activate other nearby immune cell.
+Local hormones that act on neighboring cells are called paracrine and those that act on the same cell that secreted them are called autocrine.
+Ex- the local hormone is interleukin-2, which is released by helper T cells during immune responses.
+IL-2 helps activate other nearby immune cells.
 This action generates more helper T cells that can secrete even more IL-2 and thus strengthen the immune response.